filippo-viti/db-cinema/README.md

 ```
 $ echo -n <key here> > api_key.txt
 ```
-Import the databes in your system using the file `cinema.sql`
+Import the database in your system using the file `cinema.sql`

 ## Usage
 To populate the database: